 As healthcare leaders we have a responsibilty to improve our system to be more inclusive.
 This talk reminds us how the fight for disabiliy rights is far from over and as healthcare leaders we must act on this to better the system.

 Building a leadership culture fit for the future – NHS England

 Dom Hardy, director of primary care and system transformation at NHS England, is leading the implementation of the NHS Long Term Plan’s commitment to create integrated care systems across the country.
 As he explains, change starts at the top.

 The NHS Long Term Plan was released in January with a clear thread leading from the ‘Five Year Forward View’ toward more place based, integrated care.
 There is an acknowledgement within the plan that workforce challenges are some of the biggest issues facing the NHS in the coming years and that ‘how’ we deliver services in the future will need to be significantly transformed.

 With this in mind the leadership of not only our health and care services becomes key if we are to deliver the quality, access, prevention and cost outcomes we are seeking.
 Here in Greater Manchester we are going one step further to look at leadership across our wider public services…

 Latest news and research

-- Advocating for equity during the pandemic
+- Insights from behavioural economics for effective leadership during the pandemic

 The development and maintenance of this patient safety content is made possible by an award from The Health Foundation.
 BMJ retains full editorial control over content, peer review, editing, and publication.